COSC3020/recurrence-analysis-qdog307/README.md

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions) might help with the notation for mathematical expressions.

+The solution is 3t(n/3)+O(n^5), I solved this by first looking at the recurive calls that are made which is three.
+Then looking at the nested loop it is n^2*n*n^2 which equals n^5.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.